sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-new-sapui5/cp-portal-cloud-foundry-new-sapui5.md

 author_profile: https://github.com/LindsayBert
 ---

-# Add an SAPUI5 App to Your Site
+# Integrate an SAPUI5 App to SAP Build Work Zone
 <!-- description --> Add an existing SAPUI5 app to a site in the SAP Build Work Zone, standard edition.

 ## Prerequisites